WHT Z06 Modifications:

 The LED modules are made by Sylvania/OSRAM and are part of their Joule LED lighting system.
 This clever design places surface mount LEDs in a heat sink assembly outside of the tail light assembly.
 A clear plastic tube carries the light up to a mirror that shines it on the tail light reflector.
 Keeping the LEDs outside of the tail light is an important feature because LED light output is sensitive to ambient temperature.

-There are currently two Joule LED module part numbers in use.
-The 2006 Mercury Mountaineer uses L1224R-01 and the 2008 Chevrolet Malibu LTZ uses L1230R-02 (GM 25874489).
+There are two Joule LED module part numbers that were widely used.
+The 2006 Mercury Mountaineer uses L1224R-01 (Ford 6L9Z-13B765-AA) and the 2008-2012 Chevrolet Malibu LTZ uses L1230R-02 (GM 25874489).
 The focal lengths are encoded in the part number and are 24 and 30 mm while the focal length of the incandescent light socket in the C6 Corvette tail light is 29.45 mm.
 In an attempt to maintain the correct focal length, I used L1230R-02 modules.
 A drawback to this choice is that the L1230R-02 uses a 4-pin USCAR connector which is difficult to obtain.

 I wanted this modification to be reversible so gluing the modules in wasn't an option.
 I first considered making an adapater that the LED module would lock into and in turn lock into the tail light assembly.
 However, the geometry of the LED module's locking lugs and those on the C6 tail light socket make this design difficult to fabricate.
 Also, two weather seals instead of one would be needed and this would impact the focal length.